iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 1 reviews"/>
 </p>

+> Three times tried to create an account, but it doesn't go beyond the registration page and the Privacy Notice.
+Must be a glitch in the app.
+Pls sort it out.<br> :date: __2020-12-26 00:29:29__

+> Doesn't work.
+Tried reinstalling twice and still returns error message about no registered business location at every shop I've tried.
+Worked for others but not me.
+Manual also doesn't work.<br> :date: __2020-12-24 03:21:51__

+> I was forced to get this app that collects information on you for the gov. F'ing Nanny State.<br> :date: __2020-12-24 00:53:00__

 > First time ever since covid started, I have to download app to register.
 Everyone is using a simple and reliable web registration.
 Total waste of our money by ACT government.
 Poor choice of registering option by Portrait Gallery Cafe.
 Portrait Gallery itself is nicely using web registration.
 Not to mention, this slow app is to be uninstalled after that single use.
 Not good enough, ACT Health.<br> :date: __2020-12-20 05:53:42__

 > Useless did not download in openable format with screen icon and no clear instructions how to do this<br> :date: __2020-12-17 21:22:12__